 Tip

-There is an easier way to clean up Safari — CleanMyMac X’s Uninstaller tool allows you to quickly view each browser you have installed and, by selecting a box, revert them to their original state.
-To use it, open CleanMyMac X and click on the Uninstaller tool.
-Use the search box to find the app you want to reset and click on it.
-Now, click on a small arrow next to the app logo.
-Click the Application Reset button.
+There is an easier way to clean up Safari — the Applications feature in CleanMyMac allows you to manage your applications, including browsers, and revert them to their default state.
+To reset Safari, open CleanMyMac and go to Applications.
+Run a scan and click Manage My Applications to find the app you want to reset.
+Now, click a small arrow next to the app name and select all the files except binaries.
+Click Remove and Safari will be reset.

 Safari reset selected in the Uninstaller module in CMM